-- Design the reinforcement required per metre height and the thickness of concrete required for a prestressed concrete tank of diameter 10m which has to resist an internal pressure head of 4m of water.
-Take Fc=Ultimate strength of concrete = 40 N/mm, fc=safe stress in concrete=0.5Fc at transfer, fs=1300 N/mm, loss of prestress =20%, m=8.0 - Design a simply supported prestressed concrete slab for the following conditions.
+- Design the reinforcement required per meter height and the thickness of concrete required for a prestressed concrete tank of diameter 10m which has to resist an internal pressure head of 4m of water.
+Take Fc=Ultimate strength of concrete = 40 N/mm2, fc=safe stress in concrete=0.5Fc at transfer, fs=1300 N/mm2, loss of prestress =20%, m=8.0 - 2.
+Design a simply supported prestressed concrete slab for the following conditions.
 Span of the slab is 13m.
-Safe stress in concrete is 14N/mm.
-Safe stress in steel is 1200N/mm.
-Super imposed load is 23 kN/m. - Design a non-cylinder prestressed pipe of 600mm diameter to withstand a working pressure of 1 N/mm and calculate the test pressure required to produce a tensile stress of 0.7 N/mm in the concrete when applied immediately after tensioning.
-Fet=14 N/mm and k=0.80. - 4.
+Safe stress in concrete is 14N/mm2.
+Safe stress in steel is 1200N/mm2.
+Super imposed load is 23 kN/m2. - 3.
+Design a non-cylinder prestressed pipe of 600mm diameter to withstand a working pressure of 1 N/mm $^2$ and calculate the test pressure required to produce a tensile stress of 0.7 N/mm $^2$ in the concrete when applied immediately after tensioning. $F{et}$ =14 N/mm $^2$ and k=0.80. - 4.
 Design a cylindrical prestressed water tank of internal diameter 32m and height 8m.
-Compressive stress in concrete is not to exceed 12.5 N/mm at transfer.
-Minimum compressive stress at working loads is to be 1 N/mm.
-The prestress is to be provided by a circumferential winding of 6m diameter wire and vertical cables of 12, 5mm dia wires in which the stress at transfer is 900 N/mm and k=0.75.
+Compressive stress in concrete is not to exceed 12.5 N/mm2 at transfer.
+Minimum compressive stress at working loads is to be 1 N/mm2.
+The prestress is to be provided by a circumferential winding of 6m diameter wire and 12 numbers of 5mm dia vertical cable wires in which the stress at transfer is 900 N/mm2 and k=0.75.